BasilNjoga/live_public_tranport_tracker/README.md

 # Live Public Transport Tracker

-This is a mobile application that automates public transport in kenya allowing you to choose routes, track buses, track your journey and calculate the expected charge of your journey
+This is a mobile application that automates public transport in kenya allowing you to choose routes, track buses, track your journey and calculate the expected charge and pay your tarriff conviniently via mobile money methods

 ## Key Technologies